StuJ/conversation_simulator/README.md

 - Using separate [Python objects](converse/agent.py) to store each agent's context enabled longer and more coherent conversations, enabling more specific briefs for each agent and keeping the subagent conversations private from the other agents.
 - Increasing the amount of text to process, e.g. by adding agents or subagents, slowed AI progress through the years.
 This is perhaps because the context is harder to parse in order to get a clear thread of progress to advance.
 The clearest advances were in the [simplest conversations](converse/conversations/prediction/1-agi-6-monthly.md).
 [Adding the UK Government](converse/conversations/prediction/1-agi-government.md) to this conversation resulted in much slower timelines, but there is no sign of the labs slowing progress in response, so this slowdown might have simply been because there was more text for the model to parse, as described.
 - It was hard to create real disagreement or conflict.
 Even when told to actively disagree or respond competitively to each other, agents largely disagreed agreeably.
 Sadly I think this is more a reflection of model behaviour than potential future AI development.
 - Giving subagents personalities (defined [here](converse/prompts.py)) led to more disagreement, though the subagents were quite cariacatured.
-E.g. a prompt of "Has a tendency to dominate conversations and is very confident in their own views, and can be dismissive of safety concerns.
-He has a very casual way of speaking." made an agent say "Yo team, I say we double down on scaling up RLHF, maybe even push the envelope with more complex simulations so our AI can handle that 5D chess."
-[This](converse/conversations/prediction_subagents/12-subagent-len-30-raw.md) is a good raw example of subagent conversation.
+E.g. a prompt of `Has a tendency to dominate conversations and is very confident in their own views, and can be dismissive of safety concerns.
+He has a very casual way of speaking.` made an agent say `Yo team, I say we double down on scaling up RLHF, maybe even push the envelope with more complex simulations so our AI can handle that 5D chess.` [This](converse/conversations/prediction_subagents/12-subagent-len-30-raw.md) is a good raw example of subagent conversation.
 - Context windows limit the length of time that conversations can meaningfully run for without breaking down in some way, e.g. agents [forgetting which year it is](converse/conversations/prediction/15-china-len-30-cont.md).

 ### Next steps

-- Add tests
-- Add frontend
+- Add frontend.
+- Add different models, e.g. Claude or OS models from HuggingFace.
+- Better ability for the models to generate agent and subagent system prompts.
 - Better maintaining state within agents to enable longer conversations, e.g. forgetting older context.
 - Running many more simulations to get a statistically sound basis for forecasts.
 - Experiment with agents, e.g. sub-sub-agent conversations, making the government more/less restrictive, enabling subagents on some agents and not others, etc.